ftschindler-work/dune-gdt-python-bindings/notebooks/tutorial-10__cg_stationary_heat_equation_dirichlet.md

 dirichlet_constraints = DirichletConstraints(boundary_info, V_h)
 ```

-Similar to the bilinear forms an functionals above, the `dirichlet_constraints` are not yet assembled, which we can check as follows:
+Similar to the bilinear forms and functionals above, the `dirichlet_constraints` are not yet assembled, which we can check as follows:

 ```python
 print(dirichlet_constraints.dirichlet_DoFs)